open-feature/.github/templates/READMEs/README.md

 <!-- TODO: talk about logging config and include a code example -->

-### Named clients
+### Domains

-Clients can be given a name.
-A name is a logical identifier that can be used to associate clients with a particular provider.
+Clients can be assigned to a domain.
+A domain is a logical identifier which can be used to associate clients with a particular provider.
-If a name has no associated provider, the global provider is used.
+If a domain has no associated provider, the default provider is used.

 <!-- TODO: code example binding a named client to a provider -->